-The graduate program in Anthropology at Washington University is a PhD program designed to train scholars and researchers who study the human condition through time and across cultures.
-Our graduates apply these skills to academics, business, government, and non-governmental jobs and careers.
-While candidates may receive an AM degree during the course of their study, the department does not admit students seeking a terminal master's degree.
+The graduate program in the Department of Anthropology at Washington University is a PhD program designed to educate and develop scholars and researchers who study the human condition through time and across cultures.
+Our graduates apply these skills to academics, business, government and nongovernmental jobs and careers.
+Although candidates may receive an AM degree during the course of their study, the department does not admit students seeking a terminal master's degree.
 The anthropology department has a strong tradition of graduate student satisfaction and close mentoring by faculty advisers.
-In addition, graduates of the Washington University Anthropology PhD program have a solid history of placement in highly desirable academic and non-academic positions.
+In addition, graduates of the Washington University anthropology PhD program have a solid history of placement in highly desirable academic and nonacademic positions.

-The department has a strong three-field approach with active programs in Archaeology, Sociocultural Anthropology, and Physical Anthropology.
-Program strengths in Archaeology include the origins of agriculture and pastoralism; paleoethnobotany; zooarchaeology; geoarchaeology, landscape archaeology; and environmental archaeology.
-Sociocultural Anthropology foci include politics, pluralism, and religion; indigenous political movements; the politics of gender and sexuality; fertility and population; global health and the environment; and medical anthropology.
-Program strengths in Physical Anthropology include human and primate evolution; the ecology and conservation of modern primates; human physiology; quantitative studies of morphology and genetics; and human life history.
+The department has a strong three-field approach, with active programs in archaeology, sociocultural anthropology, and biological anthropology.
+Program strengths in archaeology include the origins of agriculture and pastoralism, paleoethnobotany, zooarchaeology, geoarchaeology, landscape archaeology and environmental archaeology.
+Sociocultural anthropology foci include politics, pluralism and religion, indigenous political movements, the politics of gender and sexuality, fertility and population, global health and the environment, and medical anthropology.
+Program strengths in biological anthropology include human and primate evolution, the ecology and conservation of modern primates, human physiology, biological variation in living human populations, quantitative studies of morphology and genetics, and human life history.

 Universal Departmental Requirements